intel-unesp-mcp/infieri2019-session1/README.md

 ```

 **1.3.3** In highly parallel processors such as the KNL, parallelism can be explored at least in three levels: data
-parallelism with vector instructions, task parallelism in shared memory with threads, and process parallelism
+parallelism with vector instructions (vectorization), task parallelism within a single server with multiple threads
-in distributed memory with message passing.
-Data parallelism comes from support for **vector instructions**,
+(e.g. OpenMP), and process parallelism in distributed servers with message passing (e.g. MPI).
+Data parallelism
-which make every core of the processor a single instruction multiple data (SIMD) processor.
-The 1st generation
+comes from support for **vector instructions**, which make every core of the processor a single instruction multiple
-Intel Xeon Phi processors, released in 2013 and code-named Knights Corner (KNC), were first Intel architecture
+data (SIMD) processor.
+The 1st generation Intel Xeon Phi processors, released in 2013 and code-named Knights Corner
-processors to support 512-bit vectors.
-The 2nd generation Intel Xeon Phi processors, released in 2016 and code-named
+(KNC), were first Intel architecture processors to support 512-bit vectors.
+The 2nd generation Intel Xeon Phi
-Knights Landing (KNL), also support 512-bit vectors, but in a new instruction set called Intel Advanced
+processors, released in 2016 and code-named Knights Landing (KNL), also support 512-bit vectors, but in a new
-Vector Extensions 512 (Intel AVX-512).
+instruction set called Intel Advanced Vector Extensions 512 (Intel AVX-512).

 Let us run again the utility `lscpu` to obtain the AVX512 instructions available for the KNL processor we are using.
 We are going to use the Linux `pipe`and `grep` commands.
 The pipe command allows us to use two or more commands
 such that output of one command serves as input to the next, like a pipeline.
 The symbol '|' denotes a pipe.